rivm-syso/PV-ABM-LCA/DOCUMENTATION.md

-## Changes and General Description of Preexistent Scripts
+## General Description of Preexistent Scripts
+Below the implementation of changes and coupling of LCA and ABM are described based on Fuortes et al. (2025).

 ### 1. ABM_CE_PV_Model
 This script defines the primary rules and functions of the Agent-Based Model (ABM).
 At every timestep, these functions are executed to ensure the model operates as intended.